 The 2009 EMEP/EEA Guidebook default factor for room heaters is used for natural gas burned in non-boiler appliances across all years (50 g NO_x (as NO_2)/GJ net, from table 3-13).
-Following a review of the assumptions regarding emission factors used for natural gas boilers in the NAEI and the London Atmospheric Emission Inventory, the emission factors for the latter two periods have been revised (King and Stewart, 2017).
-The same review also identified a new age profile for gas boilers.
-In previous years, it was assumed that all boilers have a 15-year lifetime and that an equal number are replaced each year.
-Following the review, a new age profile has been adopted as it provides a more realistic view of the range of appliance ages.
-The new profile is based on a survey of 44,000 homes as part of the RE:NEW home energy retrofit scheme in London in 2012 and indicates that about 50% of boilers are up to five years old but 11% were more than 15 years old.
+An age profile is applied for gas boilers.
+The age profile is based on a survey of 44,000 homes as part of the RE:NEW home energy retrofit scheme in London in 2012 and indicates that about 50% of boilers are up to five years old but 11% were more than 15 years old.

-For residential combustion of oils, Tier 1 emission factors for CO, NO_x (as NO_2) and PM{10} are taken from the 2016 EMEP/EEA Guidebook, whereas factors for SO_x (as SO_2) and metals are, like the factors for 1A2, based on UK-specific data on fuel composition.
+For residential combustion of oils, Tier 1 emission factors for CO, NO_x (as NO_2) and PM{10} are taken from the latest EMEP/EEA Guidebook, whereas factors for SO_x (as SO_2) and metals are, like the factors for 1A2, based on UK-specific data on fuel composition.